Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Please click here to read the announcement about the consultation.

-In May 2019 NHS England launched a strategic review about the future sustainability of services.
-An Independent Clinical Review found that there needed to be immediate and longer-term changes including relocating specialist cancer services to a new centre on an acute hospital site and recommendations to maintain the current service, including a building improvement programme.
+In 2019 NHS England launched a strategic review about the future sustainability of services.
+An Independent Clinical Review found that there needed to be immediate and longer-term changes including moving specialist cancer services to a new centre on a main hospital site and recommendations to maintain the current service, including a building improvement programme.

 A series of options for Mount Vernon Cancer Centre were developed.
 You can find detailed information about this on the Mount Vernon Cancer Services Review website.